apetros/Artere-Converter/README.md

 * Converting a Pandapower network to ARTERE network is a pretty similar process.
 Iterating through  net elements, we parse the data and store them in dictionaries.
 After finishing with this proccess, we create a file with ".dat" extension and we create Strings in proper form and store them in the new file.

+## Results
+You can find two networks, database and 6bus in both forms in this repository.
+You can try and check the results if you run power flow analysis with ARTERE and Pandapower

 ## Required software